 Commercial leases will almost always require the premises to be used in a specific way or for a particular activity, and will prohibit the tenant from using the premises in any other manner.
 This is called the “permitted use”.
 The permitted use provision describes the type of business that the tenant has the right to operate from the premises.
 This is often not given the attention it deserves.

-When preparing leases, we’ve had landlord’s and tenant’s say, “well, why does it matter, can’t we just leave it blank?”.
-Unfortunately, there are number of reasons a permitted use must be included, such as council’s zoning or a neighbouring tenant’s rights to exclusive use (such as when a landlord owns 4 shops in a building, it may be that the landlord promised to one tenant which operates a hair salon that it would not grant a lease in another shop to another hair salon).
+When preparing a commercial lease, we’ve had landlord’s and tenant’s say, “well, why does it matter, can’t we just leave it blank?”.
+Unfortunately, there are number of reasons a permitted use must be included, such as council’s zoning or a neighbouring tenant’s rights to exclusive use.
+Or, when a landlord owns 4 shops in a building, it may be that the landlord promised to one tenant which operates a hair salon that it would not grant a lease in another shop to another hair salon.
 Further, the landlord may only have agreed to lease the premises to the tenant because of the proposed use.

 3. Rent and Outgoings

-The rent and outgoings provisions are arguably the most important provisions of the lease as breaching these terms often gives the lessor the right to terminate the lease.
-Subject to the terms in the lease, this could result in the landlord locking the tenant out of the premises without notice, even if the tenant is only one or two weeks behind rent and/or outgoings.
+The rent and outgoings provisions are arguably the most important provisions of the lease.
+Breaching these terms often gives the lessor the right to terminate the lease.
+Subject to the terms in the commercial lease, this could result in the landlord locking the tenant out of the premises without notice.
+Even if the tenant is only one or two weeks behind rent and/or outgoings.

-The rental amount is generally determined between the parties in the early stages of lease negotiations, before a lawyer is ever involved.
+The rental amount is generally determined between the parties in the early negotiations, before the lawyer gets involved.
 This includes any incentives such as a rent-free period or a fit out contribution.
 Be in the know and get advice from professionals as early as possible.

-All the above can be negotiated and a good lawyer will be able to recommend what can, and often should, be negotiated.
+All the above can be negotiated.
+A good lawyer will be able to recommend what can, and often should, be negotiated.

 4. Make Good and Renovation

 Most of our clients are commercially savvy and understand the terms of the lease.
 But a good lawyer won’t just explain the lease.
-Unless you know what you’re looking for, and deal with commercial leases regularly, it’s unlikely you’ll be able to spot certain provisions which can often be negotiated out or at least amended in the tenant’s favour.
+It’s unlikely you’ll be able to spot certain provisions.
+Unless you know what you’re looking for, and deal with commercial leases regularly.
+These provisions can often be negotiated out or at least amended in the tenant’s favour.

-There are many important provisions which we have not addressed in this article such as those relating to assignment of the lease, subletting, termination, lessor obligations, security, guarantee, demolition, costs, and insurance to name a few.
+There are many important provisions which we have not addressed in this article.
+Naming those relating to assignment of the lease, subletting, termination, lessor obligations, security, costs, insurance, and many others.
 Each clause requires detailed consideration and may be able to be negotiated more favourably, without stifling the transaction.

 Don’t be the tenant that’s burdened by a tough commercial lease because it didn’t seek the advice of an experienced lawyer before signing the dotted line.